Azure/Microsoft.AVS.Management/docs/README.md

 ```

 The final QA cycle would be:
-- Publish the package with `-preview` version suffix
+- Publish the package with `-dev` version suffix
 - Get on the Linux jumpbox connected to your SDDC vnet
 - install docker and spin up an instance of this image: mcr.microsoft.com/powershell:lts-7.2-alpine-3.14
 - In the PowerShell container: